 Normally 99% of all Tunisian entrelac is worked in Tss (Tunisian simple stitch).
 This time I chose to use Tdc because I fell in love with it while working on another design, so I’m going to put it everywhere to see how it behaves.

-Tunisian Double Crochet (Tdc): Yarn over hook, insert from left to right (for lefties) or from right to left (for righties) behind vertical bar of row below.
+Tunisian Double Crochet (Tdc): Yarn over hook, insert from left to right (for lefties) or from right to left (for righties) behind the vertical bar of the row below.
 Yarn over hook again and draw up a loop.
 Yarn over and draw through two loops, completing the stitch.
 FYI: The Tdc looks a bit like the hdc in regular crochet.

 Central Motif: